rustiqtech/solana-exporter/book/src/introduction.md

 # Introduction

-`solana-exporter` is an advanced, modular monitoring solution for [Solana](https://github.com/solana-labs/solana) validator nodes.
+`solana-exporter` (Solana Rust Exporter) is an advanced, modular monitoring solution for [Solana](https://github.com/solana-labs/solana) validator nodes.
 The executable part is implemented in Rust and was initially based on the [Golang original](https://github.com/certusone/solana_exporter) by CertusOne but now provides additional